 On 02/18/2011 ASSESSMENT APPEALS SERVICES LLC filed a Contract - Other Contract lawsuit against FARHAD FARAHMAND.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are HOLLY E. KENDIG and ADR NEUTRAL.
-The case status is Pending - Other Pending.
+The Judges overseeing this case are HOLLY E. KENDIG and ELAINE LU.
+The case status is Disposed - Judgment Entered.

 Los Angeles County Superior Courts

 8/15/2019: Memorandum of Points & Authorities

 3/2/2016: NOTICE OF TRIAL SETTING CONFERENCE AND NOTICE OF LIFTING OF STAY

 12/15/2016: NOTICE OF CHANGE OF ADDRESS OR OTHER CONTACT INFORMATION